Council on Foreign Relations: Cold War era, 1945 to 1979

-Current status

 Membership

 The CFR has two types of membership: life membership; and term membership, which lasts for 5 years and is available only to those between the ages of 30 and 36.
 Only U.S. citizens (native born or naturalized) and permanent residents who have applied for U.S. citizenship are eligible.
 A candidate for life membership must be nominated in writing by one Council member and seconded by a minimum of three others.
 Visiting fellows are prohibited from applying for membership until they have completed their fellowship tenure.

-Corporate membership (250 in total) is divided into "Associates", "Affiliates", "President's Circle", and "Founders".
+Corporate membership is divided into "Associates", "Affiliates", "President's Circle", and "Founders".
 All corporate executive members have opportunities to hear speakers, including foreign heads of state, chairmen and CEOs of multinational corporations, and U.S. officials and Congressmen.
 President and premium members are also entitled to attend small, private dinners or receptions with senior American officials and world leaders.

+The CFR has a Young Professionals Briefing Series designed for young leaders interested in international relations to be eligible for term membership.

 Women were excluded from membership until the 1960s.